-Legislation by the Scottish Government, due to take effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms, carbon monoxide detectors and heat detectors.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.